 - Diesel and gas trucks compress air and fuel at different ratios.
 The higher ratio of diesel engines—between 15:1 and 25:1—compared to gas engines—about 10:1—means hotter cylinders.
 Therefore, diesel engines are often self-igniting and do not need spark plugs.

 - The efficiency of any engine is determined in part by the relative difference between its maximum hot and cold temperatures.
 Higher compression ratios allow for a smaller min-max temperature difference, which accounts, in part, for the diesel engine’s greater fuel efficiency.

 Compare a Diesel vs. Gas Truck In Person!

 From Chevrolet to Ford and even the RAM 1500, Cornerstone Plymouth is honored to have a vast selection of both gas and diesel trucks.
+Whichever engine type you choose, our service team can give you quick tips for how to be more fuel-efficient when driving.
 Reach out today to schedule a test drive!